AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/developing/basics/aem-sdk.md

 ---

-# Introdução ao SDK as a Cloud Service AEM
+# Introdução ao SDK do AEM as a Cloud Service

-Usar e configurar o SDK para AEM as a Cloud Service.
+Utilização e configuração do SDK para AEM as a Cloud Service.

 >[!VIDEO](https://video.tv.adobe.com/v/330552?quality=12&learn=on)